wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 *Nectary:* a specialised gland which secretes nectar

-*Node*: that part of the stem from which a leaf or leaves and/or bracts arise; the “knot” in a grass stem
+*Node*: that part of the stem from which a leaf or leaves and/or bracts arise; the knot in a grass stem

 *Nut:* a dry, indehiscent, one-seeded fruit formed from 2 or more carpels